• Skip to main content

 6 Reasons Why I Went Vegan:

 1. For our planet: if there has ever been a single decision that an individual can take right now, which will have a direct impact on our climate and our planet in general, and that requires no government or other kind of approval, it is changing your diet.
-In short, since 51% of global greenhouse gas emissions are coming from our livestock and their byproducts, the less meat we consume the better it is for our planet and our climate.
+In short, since 51% of global greenhouse gas emissions are coming from our livestock and their byproducts, the less meat we consume, the better it is for our planet and our climate.
 Period.
-[There are many, many sources on the fact that Eating Less Meat is Essential to Curb Climate Change.
+[There are many sources on the fact that Eating Less Meat is Essential to Curb Climate Change.
 Furthermore, you should check out these recent and notorious documentaries on the topic: Before the Flood and Cowspiracy]

-5. For you, not to force you, but to gently show you that it is possible.
-And that I will not be protein, iron or calcium deficient but stronger and healthier, maybe even smarter than ever.
-Just like I myself have been inspired by some of the greatest people in history, who have been either vegetarian or vegan: Buddha, Gandhi, Confucius, Pythagoras of Samos, Plato, Virgil, Voltaire, Isaac Newton, Nikola Tesla, Thomas Edison, Benjamin Franklin, Albert Einstein, Edward Witten, Brian Greene, Steve Jobs, Franz Kafka, George Bernard Shaw, Leo Tolstoy, Leonardo da Vinci, Plutarch, Ralph Waldo Emerson, Carl Lewis, Prince, Paul McCartney, George Harrison, Bob Marley, Ricky Martin and many others you may not even be aware of.
+5. For you, not to force you but to gently show you that it is possible.
+And that I will not be protein, iron, or calcium deficient but stronger and healthier, maybe even smarter than ever.
+Just like I myself have been inspired by some of the greatest people in history who have been either vegetarian or vegan: Buddha, Gandhi, Confucius, Pythagoras of Samos, Plato, Virgil, Voltaire, Isaac Newton, Nikola Tesla, Thomas Edison, Benjamin Franklin, Albert Einstein, Edward Witten, Brian Greene, Steve Jobs, Franz Kafka, George Bernard Shaw, Leo Tolstoy, Leonardo da Vinci, Plutarch, Ralph Waldo Emerson, Carl Lewis, Prince, Paul McCartney, George Harrison, Bob Marley, Ricky Martin, and many others, you may not even be aware of.

 And here are my top 6 most favorite quotes on the topic: